v0lta/Jax-Wavelet-Toolbox/README.rst

 Testing
 """""""
-Unit tests are handled by ``tox``.
+Unit tests are handled by ``nox``.
 Clone the repository and run it with the following:

 .. code-block:: sh

-    $ pip install tox
+    $ pip install nox
     $ git clone https://github.com/v0lta/Jax-Wavelet-Toolbox
     $ cd Jax-Wavelet-Toolbox
-    $ tox
+    $ nox -s test

 Goals
 """""